w3f/Grants-Program/applications/sequester.md

 - **Total Estimated duration:** 5 weeks
 - **Total Effort:**  2 FTE
-- **Total Costs:** $38000
+- **Total Costs:** $25000

 ### Milestone 1

 - **Estimated duration:** 5 weeks
 - **Total Effort:**  2 FTE
-- **Costs:** $38000
+- **Costs:** $25000

-Goal - Implement a pallet that allows chains to calculate transaction fees used on-chain during a period of time and send those funds from their treasury via XCMP to the Sequester chain.
+Goal - Implement a pallet that allows chains to calculate transaction fees used on-chain during a period of time and send those funds from their treasury via XCM to the Sequester chain.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |